Replacing CLI tools with modern alternatives

 find → fd

-Another tool written by David Peters, fd
+Another tool written by David Peters, fd is a find with better defaults and

 syntax.
-No longer having to always write find -iname
+No longer having to always write find -iname is a small blessing.

 sed → sd

-are incredibly powerful, but also hard to learn.
+sed and awk are incredibly powerful, but also hard to learn.
 The simple and

-by far the most common usecase for sed
+by far the most common usecase for sed is a simple search-and-replace

-operation, which is what sd
+operation, which is what sd chooses to focus on. sd supports regular

 expressions rather than a messy purpose-built command language and is also

-works really well combined with fd --exec
+faster. sd works really well combined with fd --exec.

 diff → delta